What are the key stages of a data science project?

 - public data which is accessible to everyone.
 Examples include worldwide coronavirus statistics, weather data, the Titanic dataset.

-- private data, which is held inside organisations.
+- private data (or sensitive data), which is held inside organisations.

 A paid data science project will usually involve private data.
 For many companies, its customer dataset, or manufacturing logs, or user data, are the crown jewels.
 The data is fiercely guarded.
 You will need to sign an NDA before you’re allowed to look at it.
 The consequences of a data leak are severe (just ask Ashley Madison).